 “It doesn’t take me that long to get ready—probably 15 to 20 minutes.
 I don’t do anything different from my normal, everyday routine.
 After all, I don’t want to trick them into thinking I look different than I actually do every day!
 But if it’s going to be that kind of date, I shave and get waxed.
 Duh.

 “Glowing skin and my thick, textured hair are probably my favorite physical attributes.
-I always use Kiehl’s Creme with Silk Groom ($16) to keep my hair smooth, and if I want the beachy look, my favorite salt spray is actually Cold Spring Apothecary's Citrus and Ginger Salt Spray ($23), which has the added bonus of smelling awesome.
+I always use Kiehl’s Creme With Silk Groom ($26) to keep my hair smooth, and if I want the beachy look, my favorite salt spray is actually Cold Spring Apothecary's Citrus and Ginger Salt Spray ($24), which has the added bonus of smelling awesome.

-“I’ve learned that though it’s sexy, red lipstick (preferably Nars's Lipstick in Manhunt, $28) on a date is kind of not sustainable—who wants to have a lipstick smear on your teeth or on your chin, or the weird chapped lipstick fade?
+“I’ve learned that though sexy, red lipstick on a date is kind of not sustainable—who wants to have a lipstick smear on your teeth or on your chin or the weird chapped lipstick fade?

 “In a perfect world, Mr. Date Dude would be so enthralled with me that he wouldn't notice my different parts.
 He would just think I’m wonderful and want to hang out with me all the time.
 But yeah, I like it when a guy notices my bod.